 Noise in Europe: limits and human tolerance

 As we know, the loudness of noise is measured in decibels.
 Sensitivity to noise differs from one individual to the next, but experts believe that damage to hearing occurs when noise levels are higher than 85 decibels, which is about the loudness of heavy traffic.

-Every year, 7 million people in Europe die from heart disease, that would put the toll from exposure to noise at around 210,000 deaths.
+Every year, 7 million people in Europe die from heart disease, which would put the toll from exposure to noise at around 210,000 deaths.
 In England heart disease kills 110,000 people annually, so the deaths linked to noise could be around 3,300.

 2% of Europeans suffer severely disturbed sleep because of noise pollution.
-The researchers calculate that chronic exposure to loud traffic noise causes three per cent of all cases of tinnitus, in which sufferers hear constant noise.
+The researchers calculate that chronic exposure to loud traffic noise causes three percent of all cases of tinnitus, in which sufferers hear constant noise.
 Length of exposure is important too.
 In facts, it is not recommendable to listen to noises of 109 decibels for any longer than two minutes in row.